-10 Practical tips for representing yourself
+10 Practical Tips for Representing Yourself

-1. Be truthful to the court
+- Be truthful to the court.

 Most people get nervous when they appear for themselves.
 This may cause you to forget to mention something important.
 If you have a list of things that you want to tell the court this will help you when things become stressful.

-- how much you earn each week;
+- How much you earn each week

-- how much you pay for rent or as a mortgage payment;
+- How much you pay for rent or as a mortgage payment

-- any other debts you have;
+- Any other debts you have

-- how many people you support.
+- How many people you support

-- whether a criminal record will affect your ability to work now or in the future.
-You will need to provide some evidence of this if you want the magistrate to take this seriously.
+- Whether a criminal record will affect your ability to work now or in the future.
+You will need to provide some evidence of this if you want the Magistrate to take this seriously.

-- whether a criminal record would affect your travel plans.
+- Whether a criminal record would affect your travel plans.
 If these travel plans have been booked you should provide the court with copies of the booking documents.

 If you have done charity work in the past or you have major achievements in your life you should provide the court with some proof of these.

 These references should paint a picture of your character.
 The person writing the reference should give examples of good things you have done.
-If in the past you have taken steps to stop others drink driving this should be mentioned.

-An example of what could be included in a reference to bring your character to life:
+Let me give you an example of what could be included in a reference to bring your character to life:

 “Ben Smith is very generous with his time and his money.
 I remember driving home and seeing our elderly neighbour struggling to remove graffiti from his fence.
 Ben went missing for a while and about 1/2 hour later I saw Ben with our elderly neighbour removing the graffiti from the fence with a scrubbing brush and cleaning equipment he had bought from the hardware store.
 Ben spent the next five hours with our neighbour until it was all removed.
 This is but one example of how generous Ben is to others.”